Navigating the Online Update website

 An institution may complete the Retroactive Change to A-G Course List Petition [PDF] requesting a retroactive change their "a-g" course list.
 Institutions may only petition for course discrepancies noted within the last three academic years and are limited to three petitions per institution every five years.

-What are the implications for submitting new courses near the end of the annual update cycle?
+What are the implications for submitting new courses near the end of the annual submission cycle?

 How can I access previously submitted course descriptions?